WorldRemit - the fast and simple way to make a bank transfer to India

 What is a bank transfer?

-Not only is a bank transfer to India quick, with transfers usually made on the same day, but it’s also a safe and secure way of getting funds to those who need them.
+Not only is a bank transfer to India quick, with transfers usually made within minutes, but it’s also a safe and secure way of getting funds to those who need them.
 You can send money to an Indian account using any device and you will receive bank-beating exchange rates and low fees.

 Transferring money to an Indian bank account is easy.
 All you need to do is: